exonum/exonum-doc/src/architecture/storage.md

 locally.
 To use the particular database, a minimal map interface should be implemented for it:

-- Get value by key;
+- Get value by key
-- Put new value at the key (insert or update already saved one);
+- Put new value at the key (insert or update the saved one)
-- Delete key-value pair by key.
+- Delete key-value pair by key

 All the tables functionality is reduced to these atomic call types.

-To add a new storage, [Database][database] interface should be implemented for it.
+To add a new storage, [`Database`][database] interface should be implemented for it.
 The implementation example can be found at [LevelDB wrapper][leveldb-wrapper].
 At this moment, key-value storage [LevelDB][level-db] is used.
 Also [RocksDB][rocks-db] support is